skiwithpete/alarmpi/README.md

 *required packages:

-  sudo apt-get install python-feedparser mpg123 festival  pyvona
+  sudo apt-get install python-feedparser mpg123 festival

 *otional packages (not all commands will work in all environments):